StefLove/EoS-original-Partial/README.md

 # FormSystem_Partial
 A system for managing forms.
-Developped in C#.NET MVC and as a database MSSQL is used.
+Developped in C#.NET MVC.
+Linq is used to comunicate with the database.
 Only part of the code.
 (UI in English)